vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/marketplace-overview.md

 ### For Sellers

-The endpoints presented will be used by sellers already connected to a marketplace to notify external marketplaces or VTEX whenever there is an update to their SKUs.
+The endpoints presented will be used by sellers already connected to a marketplace to notify external marketplaces or VTEX whenever there is a price or inventory update to their SKUs.

 - POST - [Notify Marketplace of Price Update](https://developers.vtex.com/docs/api-reference/marketplace-apis/#post-/notificator/-sellerId-/changenotification/-skuId-/price)
 - POST - [Notify Marketplace of Inventory Update](https://developers.vtex.com/docs/api-reference/marketplace-apis/#post-/notificator/-sellerId-/changenotification/-skuId-/inventory)

 ## 5. Sellers: Offer Management

-[Offer Management](https://help.vtex.com/en/tutorial/offer-management--7MRb9S78aBdZjFGpbuffpE?&utm_source=autocomplete) is the VTEX feature that provides sellers with more visibility into the process of sending a product to external channels, such as marketplaces.
+[Offer Management](https://help.vtex.com/en/tutorial/offer-management--7MRb9S78aBdZjFGpbuffpE) is the VTEX feature that provides sellers with more visibility into the process of sending a product to external channels, such as marketplaces.
 Offer Management helps sellers identify updates and resolve errors in their offers during the sending process, ensuring that they can be sent to the marketplace and synchronized correctly.

 Check our [Offer Management Integration Guide](https://developers.vtex.com/docs/guides/sent-offers-integration-guide-connectors) for more details.